7 Design Decisions That Transformed This Home by Bringing the Light In

 A Note on How I See Homes

-I design by asking better questions before choosing finishes:
+When designing a home, I start by asking better questions before choosing finishes:

 • Where does the light naturally enter?